oskros/MF_run_counter/README.md

     ![winblock1](https://github.com/oskros/MF_counter_releases/blob/master/Unrecognized1.png?raw=true)
     ![winblock2](https://github.com/oskros/MF_counter_releases/blob/master/Unrecognized2.png?raw=true)
 4) You can make the application trusted by following the steps suggested here: https://www.windowscentral.com/how-disable-smartscreen-trusted-app-windows-10
-5) The first time you run the .exe file, a config file is created named "mf_config.ini", which can be edited in Notepad.
+5) The first time you run the .exe file, a config file is created in the same directory as the .exe, named "mf_config.ini", which can be edited in Notepad.
 You can edit the mf_config.ini file to change various settings for the program - Note that hotkeys should be changed from within the application.

 ## Features
 ### System wide hotkeys